Mamma Z is the author and illustrator of the children's book series "Zombie Squirts." She is on a mission to eliminate bullying!

-"teasing" or "misunderstanding differences" towards another person gets taken too far and becomes a serious problem.
-A problem that can have long term negative effects on people, some that even last an entire lifetime.
+Do not let this simple teasing fool you, though.
+Because "teasing" or misunderstanding the differences between people gets taken too far and becomes a serious problem, one that can have long-term negative effects, some that may even last a lifetime.

-If we are going to eliminate bullying we must first look at its negative effects and take action to prevent it!
+If we are going to eliminate bullying, we must first look at its negative effects and take action to prevent it!

-5. School Drop Outs
+5. School Dropouts

 - In the United States, high school dropouts commit roughly 70–75% of crimes.

-Children that are bullied have a harder time retaining information throughout the day.
-When they are constantly worried about when and where they could be bullied next, this takes away from their time spent on learning.
+Children who are bullied have a harder time retaining information throughout the day.
+When they are constantly worried about when and where they might be bullied next, it reduces the time spent on learning.

 - Nearly 24% of children suffer chronic levels of bullying at school.
-These kids had a "lower academic achievement" and a "greater dislike of school."
+These kids had a "lower academic achievement" and reported a "greater dislike of school."

-- Bullying Victims are twice as likely to bring a weapon to school
+- Bullying victims are twice as likely to bring a weapon to school.

-1. Bullying Can Lead to Depression and Suicide
+1. Depression and Suicide

-Depression is a very serious illness that over 350 Million people worldwide suffer from.
-We could prevent some of these suicide cases by eliminating bullying and teaching our children to accept others for their differences.
+Depression is a very serious illness that affects over 350 million people worldwide.
+We could prevent many suicides by eliminating bullying and teaching our children to accept others for their differences.

-- Bullying is the 3rd LEADING CAUSE of death among our youth.
+- Bullying is the 3rd leading cause of death among our youth.

-- Bully victims are up to 9 times MORE likely to consider suicide.
+- Bully victims are up to 9 times more likely to consider suicide.

 - Nearly 30% of students claim to be victims of bullying.

 Suicide isn't cowardly.
 I'll tell you what is cowardly; treating people so badly that they want to end their lives.